nursahketene/testing_demo/README.md

 TODO:
 =====

 * in robot tests there is a setup application keyword that sets up the tests.
 This uses rake db:reset to repopulate the database.
 However, this cannot be executed from jenkins for some reason.
-If you use jenkins, add shell execution for 'bundle exec rake db:reset' or try to fix the robot test to work with jenkins.
+If you use jenkins, add shell execution for `bundle exec rake db:reset` or try to fix the robot test to work with jenkins.
 * Layout looks too basic: add css
 * Add feature to browse resources for more days than today
 * Add more complex multi-user tests